 In certain circumstances you can ask us to restrict our use of your information, for example:

 where you think the information is inaccurate and we need to verify it; where our use of your information is unlawful, but you do not want us to erase it; where the information is no longer required for the purposes for which it was collected but we need it to establish, exercise or defend legal claims; or where you have objected to our use of your personal information but we still need to verify if we have overriding grounds to use it.

 - Right to object

 EU data protection laws give you the right to object to the processing of your personal information in certain circumstances if you believe your fundamental rights and freedoms to data protection outweigh our legitimate interest in using the information.
 If you raise an objection, we may continue to use your information if we can demonstrate that we have compelling legitimate interests to use the information.
 You can also ask us to stop using your data for direct marketing purposes.

 Where applicable, it is also your right to receive the personal data which you have given to us, in a structured, commonly used and machine-readable format and have the right to transmit that data to another controller without delay from the current controller if: The processing is based on consent or on a contract, and the processing is carried out by automated means.

 You have a specific right to lodge a complaint with the relevant supervisory authority.
 The supervisory authority will then tell you of the progress and outcome of your complaint.
-The supervisory authority in the UK is the Information Commissioner’s Office.

 For general data protection regulation purposes, the “data controller” means the person or organisation who decides the purposes for which and the way in which any personal data is processed.